-The Funds Trust Board received information concerning, and discussed factors contributing to, the underperformance of the Gateway Fund relative to the Universe for the periods identified above.
+The Funds Trust Board received information concerning, and discussed factors contributing to, the underperformance of the Gateway Fund relative to the Universe and benchmark for the periods identified above.
 The Funds Trust Board took note of the explanations for the relative underperformance during these periods, including with respect to investment decisions and market factors that affected the Gateway Fund's investment performance.

 The Funds Trust Board also received and considered information regarding the Gateway Fund's net operating expense ratios, which include fees and expenses of the Master Portfolio, and their various components, including actual management fees assessed at the Gateway Fund and Master Portfolio levels, custodian and other non-management fees, and Rule 12b-1 and non-Rule 12b-1 shareholder service fees.
 The Funds Trust Board considered these ratios in comparison to the median ratios of funds in class-specific expense groups that were determined by Broadridge to be similar to the Gateway Fund (the "Groups").
 The Funds Trust Board received a description of the methodology used by Broadridge to select the mutual funds in the expense Groups and an explanation of how funds comprising expense groups and their expense ratios may vary from year-to-year.
-Based on the Broadridge reports, the Funds Trust Board noted that the net operating expense ratios of the Gateway Fund were lower than the median net operating expense ratios of its expense Groups for each share class.
+Based on the Broadridge reports, the Funds Trust Board noted that the net operating expense ratios of the Gateway Fund were equal to or in range of the median net operating expense ratios of its expense Groups for all share classes, except Class R6.